-Management Level Roles and Responsibility the Climate-related risk processes.
-Climate-related Risk Functions Assist management to establish and implement risk management strategy.
-Develop policy, procedure, processes, and protocols for effective implementation of the Climate-related risk Management framework.
-Integrate the Climate-related risk Management framework with the other risk management frameworks established within the organization.
-Develop Climate-related risk toolkit, including risk rating criteria, reporting templates, forms, and checklist, etc. to assist management to document information related to risks.
-Perform periodic monitoring and reporting to ensure that management is updated over the latest information related to risks.
-Develop business cases for those risks which needs allocation of funding.
-Develop detailed reports for CRSC, the Board, Board Risk Management Committee (BRMC) to update stakeholders over the risk profile, including maturity and sophistication of the Climate-related risk Management framework; and Conduct special investigations and risk reviews as instructed by the CRSC
+- Assist management to establish and implement risk management strategy. - Develop policy, procedure, processes, and protocols for effective implementation of the Climate-related risk Management framework. - · Integrate the Climate-related risk Management framework with the other risk management frameworks established within the organization. - Develop Climate-related risk toolkit, including risk rating criteria, reporting templates, forms, and checklist, etc. to assist management to document information related to risks. - Perform periodic monitoring and reporting to ensure that management is updated over the latest information related to risks. - · Develop business cases for those risks which needs allocation of funding. - Develop detailed reports for CRSC, the Board, Board Risk Management Committee (BRMC) to update stakeholders over the risk profile, including maturity and sophistication of the Climate-related risk Management framework; and - · Conduct special investigations and risk reviews as instructed by the CRSC